Conversion goals

 • Value: In the Value column, you can access the total value generated for your conversion goal, presented in the currency you designated during goal creation.
 This value is directly tied to the conversion goal value you specified when creating the goal, providing a clear indicator of the impact this goal has on your business.

-Editing a Conversion Goal
+Editing a conversion goal

 If you ever need to make adjustments to an existing conversion goal within Usermaven, the process is straightforward.
 Here's a quick guide: